Anji bai cha

 This tea cultivar was discovered in 1982, is not as widely planted as other teas and has a short harvesting period; it is a comparatively rare tea, and as such, is among the most expensive teas in China.

 It is called "white" tea although it is a green tea.
-The long, narrow leaves are yellow in colour and have a recognisable fold along the length of the leaf.
+This is because the leaves turn a jade-white colour during the low-temperature seasons in Anji.
+As the temperature rises, the leaves gradually return to their green colour.
+The processed, long, narrow leaves are yellow and have a recognisable fold along the length of the leaf.

 A 2010 study found that the tea is high in polysaccharides which can inhibit the hemolysis of blood cells.